leartbeqiraj1/cdc-postgresql-clickhouse/README.md

 ### 2. Go Back to ClickHouse
 Open [ClickHouse UI](http://localhost:8123/play) again and you should see your changes already applied.

 ## Conclusion
-In the absence of extensive blogs, posts, or documentation on how to set up this particular pipeline, I spent a considerable amount of time getting it to work locally.
-My inspiration came from a blog post on ClickHouse's official website [(ClickHouse PostgreSQL Change Data Capture (CDC) - Part 1)](https://clickhouse.com/blog/clickhouse-postgresql-change-data-capture-cdc-part-1).
-However, I found that more detailed steps were needed to replicate the setup.
-Hence, I decided to create this blog to provide a clearer pathway for those looking to set up a similar pipeline, with the aim of sparing others from delving into the lower-level details again.
-Through this documentation, I hope to contribute to the community's shared knowledge and facilitate a smoother setup process for this CDC pipeline.
+Inspired by a blog post on ClickHouse's official website [(ClickHouse PostgreSQL Change Data Capture (CDC) - Part 1)](https://clickhouse.com/blog/clickhouse-postgresql-change-data-capture-cdc-part-1), I decided to replicate the setup.
+Due to the absence of extensive blogs, posts, or documentation on how to set up this particular pipeline locally, I was motivated to create this documentation.
+Through this effort, I hope to contribute to the community's shared knowledge and facilitate a smoother setup process for this CDC pipeline.